 - We receive information about the state of the footpaths and other rights of way in the Park and bring footpath problems to the attention of the Park Authority

 - We support the aims of the Forest Fawr Geopark, are represented on its Management Group and work in partnership on suitable projects.

 - We are a member of the Brecon Beacons Trust, established to help people, communities and voluntary organisations achieve positive environmental conservation and enhancement within the Park.

 - We supported the creation and help maintain the Beacons Way – a 100 mile linear walk across the Park

 - We provide Guided Walks every weekend throughout the whole year in different areas of the Park a well as walks on some weekdays as well.
 Free to Members.

 - We run a series of lively and informative Talks and Events throughout the year.
 Free to Members.

 - We bring young people, who might not otherwise get the chance, to the Park to enjoy the benefits of the outdoors through the Art in the Park project.

 - Working with Walls of Llangynidr we help preserve dry stone walls in the National Park.

-- We led the work with the Park Authority to obtain Dark Skies status for the National Park.
+- We led the work with the Park Authority to obtain International Dark Skies Reserve status for the National Park.